 From the excitement of Manhattan to the mountains of the Adirondacks and the Catskills, New York has a lot to offer families.
 Unfortunately, many people overlook the allure of the Finger Lakes in the western part of the state.
-From the time I was a young toddler, my family has returned often to this pastoral setting, where farmland rolls to bluffs high above the long lakes and waterfalls plunge down the many gorges.
+Many families have returned often to this pastoral setting, where farmland rolls to bluffs high above the long lakes and waterfalls plunge down the many gorges.
 The terrain is ideal for days of outdoor activity in and around the water and nights of dining on produce found at local farms, paired with the latest award-winning Riesling.

 Our Editor Loves

 - Outdoor dining with lake views and breezes